 Once you have filed the above-mentioned form, DS-DE 9, with the Supervisor of Elections Office, let your campaign begin !!!
 Make sure you are well educated on political disclaimers that must appear on signs, advertisements, mail outs, and other campaign items.

 Once you open your campaign account, you are required to file campaign finance reports with the Supervisor of Elections on or before the designated due dates.
 All contributions collected, regardless of who contributes, must be tracked through the campaign account and must be reported.
 This includes any personal funds you as the candidate gives to yourself to further your candidacy.
 Contributions also include expenses paid for by others and must be reported as an in-kind contribution to your campaign account.
 Any expenditures expended throughout your candidacy must also be reported, even if these funds are paid for by yourself out of your personal money.
 If you have no activity in your campaign account for a certain reporting period, you may file a waiver of report.
 Reports shall be filed no later than midnight on the date due and must be filed through the online candidate financial reporting portal which can be accessed through the Supervisor of Elections website – www.taylorelections.com.
 Make sure you complete all campaign finance reports completely, correctly, and in a timely manner.

 CAMPAIGN REPORT LATE FILING FEES

-Termination reports are due with the Supervisor of Elections office within 90 days of a candidate becoming unopposed, withdrawing his/her candidacy, or being eliminated, or elected to office.
+Termination reports are due with the Supervisor of Elections office within 90 days of a candidate becoming unopposed, withdrawing from their candidacy, being eliminated, or becoming elected to office.
 Any candidate failing to file a termination report by the due date will be subject to a $50 per day for each late day, not to exceed 25% of the total receipts or expenditures, whichever is greater, for the period covered by the late report.

 QUALIFYING FEE or PETITIONS